kristian-lange-tw/JATOS_docs/docs/Manage_your_JATOS/Update-JATOS.md

 1. After clicking the _Go on_ button, JATOS will stop itself, replace its program files and re-start itself again.
 This might take up to a minute.
 1. Refresh your JATOS home page every now and then until you see your updated JATOS' login screen again.
-1. Check the new JATOS with the build-in tests: go to _Administration_ ⇒ _Tests_ and check that all tests are 'OK' (in older version the test page is under '/jatos/test', e.g. for a local installation: [localhost:9000/jatos/test](http://localhost:9000/jatos/test)).
+1. Check the new JATOS with the build-in tests: go to _Administration_ ⇒ _Tests_ and check that all tests are 'OK'.

 ### Special cases